benduran/lets-version/README.md

                           c.8.
 If this is specified, a bump type of "prerelease" will always take place, causing any "--releaseAs" set ting to be ignored.                           [string]
-      --uniqify           If true, will append the git SHA at version bunp time to the end of the version number (while maintaining va lid semver)                 [boolean] [default: false]
+      --uniqify           If true, will append the git SHA at version bump time to the end of the version number (while maintaining va lid semver)                 [boolean] [default: false]
+      --saveExact         If true, saved dependencies will be configured with an exact version rather than using npm's default semver r ange operator.              [boolean] [default: false]
       --forceAll          If true, forces all packages to receive a bump update, regardless of whether they have changed.
 What this me ans, in practice, is that any package that would not n